alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused

-How Do I Get a Copy of my Divorce Decree in Alabama?
+How Do I Get a Copy of My Divorce Decree in Alabama?

 Divorce and marriage records may be available through government sources and organizations, though their availability cannot be guaranteed.
-This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored and record availability may vary further.
-Finally, marriage and divorce records are considered extremely private due to the information they contain, and are often sealed.
-Bearing these factors in mind, record availability for these types of records cannot be guaranteed.
+This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored, and record availability may vary further.
+Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
+Considering these factors, record availability for these types of records may not be guaranteed.

 How Do I Get an Alabama Divorce Decree Online?

-Alabama divorce decrees are not available for issue online.
+Alabama divorce decrees are not available for issuance online.
 The Vital Records Section of the Alabama Public Health Department only provides copies of divorce certificates (certified or uncertified) upon request to inquirers.
 Divorce decree requests are only processed at the court of jurisdiction over the divorce case.

 disclaimer